Consequences for Texting and Driving in Utah

 It’s also worth bringing up Utah Code § 76-5-207.5, which is grouped in with Utah’s homicide statutes.
 Utah Code § 76-5-207.5 makes vehicular homicide (also called “automobile homicide”) a third or potentially second degree felony if the driver was texting, recording video, or otherwise violating the laws described above when the fatal collision happened.

 The penalties for a third degree felony in Utah can include up to five years in prison and up to $5,000 in fines.
 A second degree felony may result in fines of up to $10,000 in addition to a prison sentence ranging anywhere from one to 15 years.
-It is urgent that you contact a Utah homicide attorney immediately if you or a family member was accused of causing a fatal accident.
+It is urgent that you contact a Salt Lake City homicide attorney immediately if you or a family member was accused of causing a fatal accident.

 Ticketed for Texting?
 Contact a Salt Lake City Traffic Lawyer